Home Education and the Law

 Local Authority Duties

 Government guidance on elective home education is non-statutory.
 The current guidance has been in place since 2019.
-NB There are 153 local authorities and there is a big difference between the number of home educated children in each LA area and in attitudes to home educating families.
-Local authorities don’t get any funding for home education services.
-My page on the EHE guidance is here.
+My page on the guidance is here.

 The phrase about routine monitoring no longer appears in home education guidance but was nevertheless affirmed in this written parliamentary answer on May 10th 2019 “Local authorities have no statutory duties in relation to monitoring the quality of home education on a routine basis.”